Annette Bening honored as Harvard's Hasty Pudding Woman of the Year

 The Pudding is the oldest theatrical organization in the nation and one of the oldest in the world.
 Since 1951, it has bestowed this award annually on women “who have made lasting and impressive contributions to the world of entertainment.”
 Other winners have included Meryl Streep, Julia Roberts, Scarlett Johansson and Jennifer Coolidge.

-As the parade made its way through Cambridge, Bening, wearing a brown coat, hat and sunglasses, blew kisses to the crowd, and at point, was pecked on both cheeks by drag performers.
-Benning, who will also be roasted Tuesday night before attending a performance of the Hasty Pudding Theatricals’ 175th production, “Heist Heist Baby,” launched into can can dance with several other people as the parade ended.
+Festivities began with the parade at Harvard.
+Bening, wearing a brown coat, hat and sunglasses, blew kisses to the crowd, and at one point, was pecked on both cheeks by drag performers.
+As the parade ended, she launched into a can-can dance with several other people.

 “We’re absolutely thrilled to honor Annette Bening in this milestone 175th anniversary year for the Hasty Pudding,” said Josh Hillers, the organization’s president.
 “Hot off her Oscars nomination for Best Actress, we’re excited to present her with the most prestigious award in the entertainment industry.”